sylefeb/Silice/learn-silice/README.md

 There are many great options, and I mention below those which are best supported by Silice's framework.
 However this is a continuously expanding list!
 Whichever board you choose, *I strongly recommend a board with an FPGA well supported by the open source tool chain*.
 These are typically Lattice FPGAs: ice40 HX1K to HX8K, UP5K and the ECP5 family.
 Other FPGAs start being supported too (Gowin, Xilinx Artix-7) but setup may be a bit more difficult.
 However things are evolving quickly, the community is working hard!

-As a beginner, the [IceStick](https://www.latticesemi.com/icestick) and [IceBreaker](https://1bitsquared.com/products/icebreaker) are great first options, with a preference to the *ICeBreaker* for more flexibility.
+As a beginner, the [IceStick](https://www.latticesemi.com/icestick) and [IceBreaker](https://1bitsquared.com/products/icebreaker) are great first options, with a preference to the *IceBreaker* for more flexibility.

-The *IceStick* is small and inexpensive (1280 LUTs) but can still host many cool projects (checkout Silice [tiny Ice-V RISC-V processors](../projects/ice-v) and accompanying demos).
+The *IceStick* is inexpensive and features a fast but small (1280 LUTs) FPGA.
+It can still host many cool projects (checkout Silice [tiny Ice-V RISC-V processors](../projects/ice-v) and accompanying demos).

+> What's a LUT anyway?
+Well that is a great question, answered in the [next section](#fpga-hardware-design-101) :)

-The *IceBreaker* is ~5 times larger (5280 LUTs) and offers a lot more connectivity, with many useful PMODs (modules that plug into the board connectors), for instance for VGA output.
+The *IceBreaker*'s FPGA is ~5 times larger (5280 LUTs), the board features buttons and more connectivity, supports dual PMODs (modules that plug into the board connectors), for instance for VGA output.
 More generally, all boards featuring the similar UP5K ice40 FPGA and PMODs are great choices.

 The [ULX3S](https://radiona.org/ulx3s/) is great for both simple and advanced projects.
 It features a more powerful ECP5 FPGA, and plenty of peripherals and connectivity.
+Other ECP5 boards are the [ECPIX-5](https://shop.lambdaconcept.com/home/46-ecpix-5.html) (tons of PMODs!) and the [OrangeCrab](https://github.com/orangecrab-fpga/orangecrab-hardware) (feather format).

 ## FPGA hardware design 101